Built by engineers, for engineers

 Angular 21, zoneless, signal-first

-Zoneless change detection
+Zoneless, signal-driven change detection

-Module Federation for module remotes
+Module Federation for runtime extension

 Tech stack